 Library of Congress Subject Headings (LCSH) use controlled vocabulary to access and express the subject content of documents.
-Computer Science has largely been divided into the following subjects or research areas.
+Computer Science has largely been divided into the following collections.
 This is a searchable index.
 Click on a link below to discover the Library's holdings in this area:

 - Algorithm analysis and problem complexity

 - Artificial intelligence

 - Computer science -- Information systems

 - Computer science -- Interdisciplinary applications